-In 2022, CDBG funds will be allocated between community projects in the 43 local governments and county wide programs including the CEDAP program, mini-grants for planning projects and for services from nonprofit agencies through a competitive process as we did in years past.
-The Community Development Advisory Committee (CDAC) reviewed and recommended awards for nonprofit agency programs.
-Due to the timing of the 2022 funds, contracts will begin on 7/1/2022.
-The CEDAP Program applications will be reviewed by the CEDAP Advisory Committee made up of CDAC members and HCDC's Economic Development Committee.
+In 2023, CDBG funds will be allocated between community projects in the 43 local governments and county wide programs including the community economic development assistance program (CEDAP), mini-grants for planning projects and for services from nonprofit agencies through a competitive process as we did in years past.
+The Community Development Advisory Committee (CDAC) will review and recommend awards for nonprofit services programs.
+The CEDAP Program applications will be reviewed by the CEDAP Advisory Committee made up of CDAC members and Alloy Development Co., Economic Development Committee.
 Recommendations are made to the County Administration.